stvnorg/stvnorg/README.md

 I’m a System Engineer and DevOps professional with 8+ years of experience in cloud infrastructure, automation, and reliability engineering.
 Now expanding into **Artificial Intelligence and Machine Learning**.
 Over the past year, I’ve completed multiple **DataCamp certifications** and built several **hands-on ML projects** that merge DevOps reliability with MLOps automation.
-I'm moving from writing code from scratch to a more creative and "supervisor-typed" tasks:
+I'm moving from writing code from scratch to a more creative and "designer-type" tasks:
 - understanding the big picture,
 - guided ChatGPT to handle the heavy lifting,
 - evaluated and debugged the outputs,